California kayaker survives attack by great white shark

 LOS ANGELES A great white shark attacked a California man's kayak off the Pacific coast, biting a chunk out of the boat and throwing the kayaker from the vessel, but the man survived without a scratch, police said on Monday.

-The man, who was not identified by authorities, was fishing about a mile off Capitola on Saturday when the shark -- estimated to be 15 to 18 feet long and weighing more than 2,000 pounds (900 kg) -- attacked his kayak.
+The man, who was not identified by authorities, was fishing about a mile ( 1.5 km) o ff Capitola on Saturday when the shark -- estimated to be 15 to 18 feet (4 .5 to 5.5 metres) long and weighing more than 2,000 pounds (90 0 kg) -- attacked his kayak.

 "The shark bit the front of his kayak and he could see the head and teeth.
 It threw him into the water," Capitola police officer Leland Blankenship said.

-Blankenship said people on a boat nearby saw the attack and quickly pulled the man out of the water to safety off Capitola, about 65 miles south of San Francisco.
+Blankenship said people on a boat nearby saw the attack and quickly pulled the man out of the water to safety off Capitola, about 65 miles (1 00 km) south of San Francisco.

 Shark researcher Sean van Sommeran, who went to the scene after the attack and examined the kayak, said serrations on the bite marks showed that the shark was almost certainly a great white.